 Norwegian public authorities may send you important notices and messages even if you have opted out of the digital communication scheme.
-You may receive these notices via your mobile phone number or e-mail address registered in the Contact and Reservation Register.
+You may receive these notices by your mobile phone number or e-mail address registered in the common contact register.

 It is therefore important that you keep your digital contact information updated.

-If you have never used ID-porten, you need not opt out
+If you have never used ID-porten, you do not need to opt out

-If you have never registered your mobile phone number or e-mail address in connection with logging into a digital public service, via ID-porten log-in system, you need not opt out.
-The authorities will not have any digital contact information in order to send you SMS or e-mail messages, and therefore, they will have to send you important documents via paper mail.
+If you have never registered your mobile phone number or e-mail address in connection with logging into a digital public service, through ID-porten log-in system, you do not need to opt out.
+The authorities will not have any digital contact information in order to send you SMS or e-mail messages, and therefore, they will have to send you important documents by paper mail.

 You can opt out of digital communication

-The Norwegian Parliament has granted that public authorities primarily send digital mail to citizens rather than paper letters.
+The Storting has granted that public authorities primarily send digital mail to citizens rather than paper letters.
 Nevertheless, if you want to, you can opt out of digital communication and choose to receive official documents and important letters on paper.

 Changing your communication preference

-If you have previously opted out of digital communication with public authorities, but now want to change this, you can change your communication preference and “opt in” via ID-porten log-in system:
+If you have previously opted out of digital communication with public authorities, but now want to change this, you can change your communication preference through ID-porten log-in system: